arasgungore/CMPE250-projects/HelpSantaClaus/README.md

 - c.
 Each of the gifts in this bag type should only be distributed to red regions.
 - d.
 Each of the gifts in this bag type should only be distributed by train.
 - e.
 Each of the gifts in this bag type should only be distributed by reindeer.
-If it’s not specified, assume that gifts can be distributed to all regions, and both by train and reindeer.
+If it’s not specified, assume that gifts can be distributed to all regions, both by train and reindeer.

 Let’s look at some examples of bag types.